 I’ve covered the entire desk with a grounded ESD mat, and the computer keyboard and mouse can be pushed under the monitor if I need more work surface.
-So I can use the entire length of the desk if I need to.
-To best utilize the space I have several deep shelves above that holds my instruments and tool.
+That means I can use the entire length of the desk if I need to.
+To best utilize the space I have several deep shelves above that holds my instruments and tools.

-On the wall right by the lab is a peg-board for tools that I need readily available.
+On the wall to the right is a peg-board for tools that I need readily available.
 Next to it is another tiny workbench where I have more storage shelves, a drill press, and a small bench vise.
 On this workbench is where I do hardware work, like cutting and drilling in plastic boxes.

 Soldering gives off some nasty fumes, and since I am in a relatively small environment with no windows or natural movement of air, I got myself a fume extraction arm.
 The arm is flexible and stays in position, it is made from conductive material and grounded.
-That is important since moving air can build up a static charge.
+That is important since moving air can cause a static charge build-up.

 A 63mm (2.5”) flexible hose runs from the extraction arm up to the 125mm (5”) ventilation system.
-After a couple of 90 degree turns it connect to the ceiling intake and the fan in a T-piece.
+After a couple of 90º turns it connect to the ceiling intake and the fan in a T-piece.

 The fan is a backward centrifugal extractor (RK 125L), capable of moving 168 m3/hour (99 ft3/min).
 This room is about 20 m3 (706 ft3), so at full speed, the air is replaced 8.5 times per hour, theoretically.

 Since there is quite a lot of resistance in the 63mm flexible hose and extraction arm, I need to close the valve on the ceiling intake for the fume extraction to function correctly.
-Otherwise, there is not low enough pressure to achieve any suction at the extraction arm.
+Otherwise, the pressure is not low enough to achieve any suction at the extraction arm end.
 Both the valve and the duct joints have gaskets and make airtight seals.

 Good lighting is essential when doing small detailed work, and it seems to get more important as I get older.
 I have two IKEA Tertial lamps, one on each work surface, both with LED bulbs.
 The lamp on the electronics desk has an 11 W bulb, outputting 1500 lm.
 The other has an 8 W bulb, outputting 1000 lm.
 Both have a color temperature of 4000 K, which is my favorite.